klis87/redux-requests/README.md

   }
 ```
 With `redux-saga-requests`, you no longer need to define error and success actions to do things like error handling
-or showing spinner.
+or showing loading spinner.
 You don't need to write repetitive sagas to create requests either.

 Here you can see the list of features this library provides:
 - you define your AJAX requests as simple actions, like `{ type: FETCH_BOOKS, request: { url: '/books' } }` and success,